APogue/APogue.github.io/_drafts/outline-v2/2024-12-7-Outline-v2-encampment.md

 ## Hate speech constitutes harassment

+- the issue with the mitigators is they are not addressing a systemic issue

 - no deterrence to hate speech and physicality constituting harassment and a hostile environment

 - blockades went up because people were harassing